Case Study: Engagement of Title V, Healthy Start and Families to Increase New Mother Wellness in NJ

 A new issue brief, co-authored by the Association of Maternal and Child Health Programs (AMCHP) and NICHQ, explores how New Jersey engaged mothers in its efforts to improve postpartum visit rates as a strategy to increase new mother wellness.
 The issue brief is a result of a commitment to spread learnings from the NICHQ-led Collaborative Improvement and Innovation Network to Reduce Infant Mortality (Infant Mortality CoIIN).

-10 Key Steps for Engaging Families and Patients
+10 Key Steps for Engaging Families and Patients as Partners

 Source: Infant Mortality CoIIN Case Study: Aligning Title V, Healthy Start, and Families to Increase New Mother Wellness in New Jersey